 I buy and read a lot of series, so I am always looking for the best manga deals.
-Not only that, but I'm also always on the lookout for new sites to buy from.
-I've learned a lot about collecting manga over the years and I've bought from many sites and stores that sell manga, but the following are my favorites!
+Not only that, but I’m also always on the lookout for new sites to buy from.
+I’ve learned a lot about collecting manga over the years and I’ve bought from many sites and stores that sell manga, but the following are the best.

 Out of Print Manga vs Out of Stock Manga